AbhishekSarewar1911/IOT-basedWater-Monitoring-System-using-waterflow-yf-s201-sensor-and-8266-nodeMCU-microcontroller-/README.md

 # YF-S201 Hall-Effect Water Flow Sensor
 ![Alt Text](https://github.com/AbhishekSarewar1911/IOT-basedWater-Monitoring-System-using-waterflow-yf-s201-sensor-and-8266-nodeMCU-microcontroller-/blob/main/YF-S201-Hall-Effect-Water-Flow-Sensor.jpg)

 This is an image of the YF-S201 Hall-Effect Water Flow Sensor.
 This sensor can be connected to the waterline as it has both inlet and outlet.
 Inside the sensor, there is a pinwheel that measures how much liquid has moved through it.
 There’s an integrated magnetic hall effect sensor that outputs an electrical pulse with every revolution.
+The sensor comes with three wires:
+-1.
+Red (5-24VDC power)
+-2.
+Black (ground)
+-3.
+Yellow (Hall effect pulse output)

+The water flow rate can be calculated by counting the pulses from the output of the sensor.
+Each pulse is approximately 2.25 milliliters.
+This Sensor is cheaper and best but not the accurate one as flow rate/volume varies a bit depending on the flow rate, fluid pressure, and sensor orientation.
+To get better precision of more than 10%, a lot of calibration is required.
+You can make a basic IoT Based Water Flow Meter using this Sensor.

+The pulse signal is a simple square wave so its quite easy to log and convert into liters per minute using the following formula.

+ `<addr>` 1	Pulse frequency (Hz) / 7.5 = flow rate in L/min